ChrisCummins/msc-thesis/docs/Log.md

   workgroup sizes.
 Evaluate performance using training data from: synthetics, synthetics + real, and real.
 * Write up the previous two points and get Hugh and Pavlos to review.

+## Thursday 11th

+Automation scripts for omnitune evaluation:

+1. `train.py` - Training script.
+Run on each server to collect data.
+1. `gather.py` - Gather sql databases from all servers.
+1. `reduce.py` - Merge databases and create oracle tables (this takes a few hours!!!)
+1. `eval.py` - Crunch the numbers, annotate data with labels.
+1. `visualise.py` - Produce pretty plots.